 Reassure, reassure, reassure

-Whatever you’re experiencing at the time of your conversation with Baby, the biggest takeaway from the conversation should always be the same: that you love Baby, that he isn&;t being punished for anything, that this situation has nothing to do with him, and that as his parent, you’re here to protect him.
+Whatever you’re experiencing at the time of your conversation with Baby, the biggest takeaway from the conversation should always be the same: that you love Baby, that she isn&;t being punished for anything, that this situation has nothing to do with her, and that as her parent, you’re here to protect her.
 These are important things to reassure Baby about, because they can really feel a sense of powerlessness in these situations.

 Expect more questions.

 Toddlers need to repeat things a few times before they really come to terms with them.
 Baby is likely to ask you more questions – some old, some new – about the situation in the days ahead.
 This doesn’t mean that you didn’t do a good job explaining things.
 It’s just how Baby is learning and processing.
-He might not have questions now, but end up asking you follow-up questions later, too, when he has had time to process what you said to him.
+She might not have questions now, but end up asking you follow-up questions later, too, when she has had time to process what you said to her.

 While Baby is this young, don’t worry about starting a conversation without having all the answers, and don’t measure success by anything except whether Baby seems reassured after the conversation.
 These situations are hard for every parent, and just about every parent struggles with these conversations in the beginning.
 As the parent, you deserve a lot of credit just for getting started.